Driving in Florida

 Interstates and other main highways now use mile-marker exit numbers rather than purely sequential.

-There are a number of toll roads in Florida like the 417 that passes by Orlando International Airport.
-Always make sure you have some loose change (quarters) as some of the toll booths are un-manned.
-You will also come across toll roads where you need an electronic pass.
-Most rental companies offer these when you go to pick up your rental car so it is worth checking in advance if you are likely to drive on any of these roads.
+There are several toll roads in Florida, like the 417 that passes by Orlando International Airport.
+Always make sure you have some loose change (quarters), as some of the toll booths are unmanned.
+You will also encounter toll roads where you need an electronic pass.
+Most rental companies offer these when you pick up your rental car, so it is worth checking in advance if you are likely to drive on any of these roads.

 Gas (Petrol)

-Distances are measured in miles and fuel is measured in US gallons (slightly smaller than a UK gallon).
-You will not find service stations on the actual main Interstates but at most junctions (intersections) there will be number of petrol stations, restaurants and motels.
+Distances are measured in miles, and fuel is measured in US gallons (slightly smaller than a UK gallon).
+You will not find service stations on the actual main Interstates, but at most junctions (intersections), there will be a number of petrol stations, restaurants, and motels.

 Amtrak Auto Train

-If you live in the North East of the United States, you can even put your car on the Amtrak Auto Train to avoid the long drive south.
+If you live in the Northeastern United States, you can even take your car on the Amtrak Auto Train to avoid the long drive south.